kodecocodes/english-style-guide/README.md

 **cancel** and related terms

 The American spelling of the various forms of **cancel** is... weird.
-To keep it straight, here is a list of the correct number of "l"s to use:
+To keep it straight, here's a list of terms related to "cancel" with the correct number of "l"s to use in each:

 - canceled
 - canceler